Augmented reality / An inclusive look at the 16th century

 – Lyse Vancampenhoudt, art historian, guide, speaker – editing

-– The visit is open to families or individuals from 16 years.
+– The visit is open to families or individuals 16 years old and up.

-– Would you like to take this new guide home and enjoy the augmented reality?
+– Would you like to take this new guide home and enjoy its augmented reality whenever you want to?
 It is for sale at the reception of the museum for €2.